csinva/mdl-complexity/readme.md

 Official code for using / reproducing MDL-COMP from the paper "Rethinking complexity and the bias-variance tradeoff" ([arXiv link](https://arxiv.org/abs/2006.10189)).
 This code implements the calculation of MDL Complexity given training data and explores its ability to inform generalization.
+MDL-COMP is a complexity measure based on the principle of minimum description length of Rissanen.
+It enjoys nice theoretical properties and can be used to perform model selection, showing results on par with cross-validation (and sometimes even better with limited data).

 *Note: this repo is actively maintained.
 For any questions please file an issue.*

-# Understanding MDL-COMP

-MDL-COMP is a complexity measure based on the principle of minimum description length of Rissanen.

 # Reproducing the results in the paper
 - most of the results can be produced by simply running the notebooks